Idearia/WordPress-AI-Commander/README.md

 # WP Natural Language Commands

 Issue commands in natural language to WordPress via a chatbot interface.
+Supports voice input.
 Integrates with OpenAI's API to process natural language commands and execute the appropriate WordPress actions.

 ## Features